Longju: Commentaries

-Scholar Stephen Hoffmann states that while the Indians were trying to strengthening the NEFA frontier, the Chinese were engaged in "militarizing" it.
+Scholar Stephen Hoffmann states that while the Indians were trying to strengthen the NEFA frontier, the Chinese were engaged in "militarizing" it.
 Since the Indian-claimed border was undemarcated and the Chinese troops were convinced of links between the Indians and the hostile Tibetans, incidents were bound to occur.

 Vertzberger notes that the Longju incident took place in the larger context of deteriorating relations between China and India.
 China was suspicious of India's support of Tibetan activities while India was witnessing an aggressive China which was completely disregarding the 1951 agreement.
 The incident marked the transition in China–India relations from "verbal to physical violence".

 1960s

-On 29 August 1959 Assam Rifles set up a new post at the village of Maja, which was 3 mi south of Longju.
+On 29 August 1959, Assam Rifles set up a new post at the village of Maja, which was 3 mi south of Longju.

-In November 1959, Nehru proposed to Zhou that both the sides withdraw from Longju and Zhou accepted.
-However, it is doubtful if the Chinese forces withdrew, since they later called it a "pure fabrication" there was such an agreement.
+In November 1959, Nehru proposed to Zhou that both sides withdraw from Longju and Zhou accepted.
+However, it is doubtful if the Chinese forces withdrew since they later called it a "pure fabrication" if there was such an agreement.

-In January 1962, the village of Roi half a mile south of Longju was also taken control of by the Chinese.
+In January 1962, the village of Roi, half a mile south of Longju, was occupied by the Chinese.
 When India protested the action, the Chinese replied that Roi was in their territory.

 The Longju sector did not witness any fighting during the 1962 war.
 After noticing that the Chinese attacks were being launched with overwhelming forces, all the border posts in the area were withdrawn.
 Indian posts were manned by paramilitary Assam Rifles, and it was not feasible to reinforce them with regular military due to lack of infrastructure.
 The Maja post was abandoned on 23 October 1962.
 The Indian history of the war states that the withdrawing troops faced an attack from the rear 8 km south of Maja.

 Subsequently, the Chinese troops occupied the entire area up to Limeking until 21 November 1962.
 After the ceasefire, they withdrew to their previous positions.

 After the 1962 war, India and China continued to blame each other in correspondence over Longju and other sensitive areas.
 On 25 June 1963, in a reply note to India, China said that its "frontier guards have long since completely withdrawn from the twenty-kilometre zones on the Chinese side of the line of actual control of November 7, 1959.
 As for Longju, it has always been part of China's territory [...]
-However, in order to create an atmosphere conducive to direct negotiations between the two sides, China has vacated it as one of the four disputed areas and has not even established any civilian checkpost there."
+However, to create an atmosphere conducive to direct negotiations between the two sides, China has vacated it as one of the four disputed areas and has not even established any civilian checkpost there."

-In the midst of the Indo-Pakistani War of 1965, India reported that 400 Chinese troops entered into Longju area and intruded to a depth of 2 miles into the Subansiri district.
-This was part of a larger series of incursions spanning the western, middle and eastern sectors.
+Amid the Indo-Pakistani War of 1965, India reported that 400 Chinese troops entered into Longju area and intruded to a depth of 2 miles into the Subansiri district.
+This was part of a larger series of incursions spanning the western, middle, and eastern sectors.